aitorzip/DeepGTAV/README.md

 * Implement RL mode

 ## Acknowledgements
-Many thanks to @crizCraig for pioneering this work with DeepDrive.io and for his valuable advice!
+Many thanks to [@crizCraig](https://github.com/crizCraig) for pioneering this work with [DeepDrive](http://deepdrive.io/) and for his valuable advice!